PFAS in Coastal Waters

 White Oak River Basin PFAS Research

-- Downstream of Bogue Airfield in Bouge Sound, across from Emerald Isle.
+- One sample downstream of Bogue Airfield in Bouge Sound, across from Emerald Isle. – Dec 2022

-- Downstream of Onslow Landfill in the Blue Creek
+- One sample downstream of Onslow Landfill in the Blue Creek that runs through the City of Jacksonville – Dec 2022

-- Downstream of the Newport Wastewater Treatment Plant outfall in Calico Creek.
+- One sample downstream of the Newport Wastewater Treatment Plant outfall in Calico Creek. – Dec 2022

-- At the Beaufort Wastewater Treatment Plant outfall in Taylors Creek, across from Carrot Island.
+- One sample from the Beaufort Wastewater Treatment Plant outfall in Taylors Creek, across from Carrot Island. – Dec 2022

 CCRW is participating in a study with the University of Florida.
 This research facility works on measuring per- and polyfluoroalkyl substances (PFAS) in a wide variety of environmental matrices (e.g., soils, sediments, water, seagrasses, and various biota).